magento/devdocs/guides/v2.2/frontend-dev-guide/layouts/xml-instructions.md

 ## Layout handle

-In order to add a layout changes that will be available on every page, a module should use `deafult.xml` layout.
+To make layout changes available on every page, modify the `default.xml` file.
 For example, layout changes added to `app/code/Vendor/Module/view/frontend/layout/default.xml` are loaded on all pages.
 To add layout changes to a specific page a module should use layout handle that corresponds the page's path.
 For example, changes to the `app/code/Vendor/Module/view/frontend/layout/catalog_product_view.xml` page are loaded on the product details page.